Lachung, Yumthang & Zero Point Tour from Gangtok

 The best of the lot is Yarlum Resort in Lachung which is a luxury class hotel having 38 rooms and suites.
 Facilities include room heaters, 24 hours hot water, in-room LCD TV, tea/coffee maker etc, Library & DVD lounge, snooker/pool room, in-house multi-cuisine restaurant, in-house bakery, internet access through VSAT etc. Phone: 03592 281663; Mobile : 94343 30033 / 35; Email: [email protected]

 Snow Lion Mountain Resort is a budget hotel with nice amenities and overlooks the Lachung village with great views of the mountains.
 There are balconies in each floor.
 Bathrooms have geysers with 24 hours hot water.
 Room heaters come at extra cost.
 However there can be power cuts.
 Rooms are all wood paneled with wooden floor.

-Le Coxy Hotel in Lachung is a no-frills simple one with home-like atmosphere and modern amenities.
+Le Coxy Hotel in Lachung is a no-frill simple one with home-like atmosphere and modern amenities.
 It's a small hotel with 13 rooms and an in-house restaurant.
 Phone: 03592 201153; Mobile : 94343 18498

 Best time to visit Lachung/ Yumthang

 April to May is a great time to go as the rhododendrons are in full bloom during this time, and Yumthang valley lives up to its name - the valley of flowers.
-October to November is a great time as you can see the monks performing mask dance at Lachung monastery.
+October to November is a great time for the views.
+November onwards you can expect to find lots of snow in the valley.

 What to carry